Go Back Up

 Loss of coverage

 This includes losing employer-sponsored coverage, student health plan coverage, and eligibility for Medicaid or CHIP.
-Aging out of your parent's plan is also a loss in coverage.
-You'll lose your dependent status and access to your parent’s plan when you turn 26.
+Aging out of your parent's plan also counts as losing health insurance.
+You'll lose your dependent status and access to your parent's plan when you turn 26.
 If your current insurance coverage or individual market plan no longer exists, you also fall under this qualifying life event.

 It's important to note that voluntary cancellation of coverage doesn't count as a qualifying life event.